flatcar-archive/flatcar-docs/docs/setup/security/selinux.md

 systemctl restart audit-rules
 ```

 Now run your container.
 Check the system logs for any messages containing `avc: denied`.
 Such messages indicate that an `enforcing` SELinux would prevent the container from performing the logged operation.
-Please open an issue at [flatcar-linux/Flatcar](https://github.com/flatcar-linux/Flatcar/issues), including the full avc log message.
+Please open an issue on [github][gh-flatcar], including the full avc log message.

 ## Enable SELinux enforcement